Employment and Training Administration, Labor.

 (a) Initial allocation.
 The initial allocation for a fiscal year will total 65 percent of the training funds available for that fiscal year.
 The Department of Labor (Department) will announce the amount of each State's initial allocation of funds in accordance with the requirements of this section at the beginning of each fiscal year.
-The Department will determine this initial allocation on the basis of the full amount of the training cap for that year, even if the full amount has not been appropriated to the Department at that time.
+The Department will determine this initial allocation on the basis of the full amount of the training cap for that year, even if the full amount has not been Start Printed Page 17001appropriated to the Department at that time.

 (b) Timing of the distribution of the initial allocation.
 The Department will, as soon as practical after the beginning of each fiscal year, distribute the initial allocation announced under paragraph (a) of this section.
 However, the Department will not distribute the full amount of the initial allocation until it receives the entire fiscal year's appropriation of training funds.
 If the full year's appropriated amount of training funds is less than the training cap, then the Department will distribute 65 percent of the amount appropriated.

 (c) Hold harmless provision.
 Except as provided in paragraph (d) of this section, in no case will the amount of the initial allocation to a State in a fiscal year be less than 25 percent of the initial allocation to that State in the preceding fiscal year.

 (d) Minimum initial allocation.
 If a State has an adjusted initial allocation of less than $100,000, as calculated in accordance with paragraph (e)(2) of this section, that State will not receive any initial allocation, and the funds that otherwise would have been allocated to that State instead will be allocated among the other States in accordance with this section.
 A State that does not receive an initial distribution may apply under § 618.920(b) for reserve funds to obtain the training funding that it requires.